Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Substance Abuse Counselor Degree Options in Arkansas

-Arkansas colleges and universities offer a variety of programs that meet the requirements for substance abuse counselor certification.
-For example, the University of Arkansas at Little Rock offers a BS in Social Work, which includes relevant coursework for substance abuse counseling, while the University of Arkansas Grantham offers an online BS in Criminal Justice with a concentration in Addiction Studies.
+Arkansas colleges and universities offer various programs that meet the requirements for certification as a substance abuse counselor.
+For example, the University of Arkansas at Little Rock offers a BS in Social Work, which includes relevant coursework for substance abuse counseling.
+In contrast, the University of Arkansas Grantham offers an online BS in Criminal Justice with a concentration in Addiction Studies.

 Arkansas State University